HarryStevens/swiftmap/README.md

 <b>Polygons layer styles</b>

 Maps rendered with Swiftmap can be styled with CSS.
-The boundary is exposed as the class `boundary`, and the subunits are exposed as the class `subunit`.
+The boundary is exposed as the class `boundary`, and the polygons are exposed as the class `polygon`.
 If you add a bubble scheme to a polygons layer, the bubbles are exposed as the class `bubble`.

 <a name="points" href="#points">#</a> <i>map</i>.<b>points</b>([<i>data</i>][, <i>key</i>][, <i>layer</i>]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/map/points.js "Source")